-Now I have to admit that those same kinds of 'continuity glitches' pop up for me when I read scripture, and there are a number of them in today's reading from Matthew's gospel.
-The first is the issue of where this incident of calling the first disciples occurred.
+We have such an example of a conflicting text in today's reading from Matthew's gospel.
+Perhaps the conflict is not too apparent if you were either absent last week or not listening then, or if you only read today's readings.
+We see several of these apparent issues in today's reading from Matthew's gospel in which we hear about the calling of the first disciples of Jesus.
+The first issue relates to exactly where this incident of calling the first disciples occurred.
 A real estate agent will tell you "it's all about location, location, location" and I guess the same seems to be true for gospel writers.
-All of the gospel writers fuss with the location of the start of Jesus' ministry.
-So much fussing, in fact, that we do actually get "location, location, location" - that is, there are several different versions of just where Jesus started out his teaching, preaching, and healing, and how he rounded up the first of his disciples.
-Last week for example we heard in John's gospel that the first two disciples, Andrew and Peter, were originally followers of John the Baptist, and turned to follow the Lamb of God.
-John was less than specific about the location, but it seems to have been along the south part of the River Jordan, down in Judea.
+All of the gospel writers fuss with the location, location" - that is, there are several different versions of just where Jesus started out his teaching, preaching, and healing, and even how he rounded up the first of his disciples.
+For example, you may recall that last week we heard in John's gospel that the first two disciples, Andrew and Peter, were originally followers of John the Baptist, and turned to follow the Lamb of God; i.e. Jesus.
+The evangelist John was less than specific about the location, but it seems to have been along the south part of the River Jordan, down in Judea.

 Today, in Matthew's gospel, we discover a different version of the rounding up of the first two disciples, and the location is considerably north of John's version.
 (Actually, John's version is considerably south of Matthew's, since Matthew's gospel is earlier than John's, but you get the picture I'm sure.)
-Matthew is not only concerned that you know the location where Jesus started his ministry, but also wants you to know that the location was neither accident nor coincidence.
-He spells out in detail that the location was a fulfillment of something the prophet Isaiah had said many centuries before.
+Matthew is not only deeply concerned that you know the location where Jesus started his ministry but also wants you to know that the location was neither accident nor coincidence, and so he spells out in considerable detail that the location was a fulfillment of something the prophet Isaiah had said many centuries before.

 That of course would be the first prophet named Isaiah, a contemporary of another prophet, Nahum, after whom the town of Capernaum was named.
 "Capernaum" means "village of Nahum" - and so Jesus moving to the village of Nahum was for Matthew another sign of Jesus being the Messiah, a sign the Jews could not - in his opinion - have missed if they knew their scriptures.
-That of course is a central theme throughout Matthew's gospel - that the Jews were presented with all the necessary evidence of Jesus being the Messiah but nevertheless rejected him.
-Later in both his account and in Luke's gospel as well Capernaum is severely condemned, along with Chorazin and Bethsaida, for the lack of response there to the mighty acts and deeds done there by Jesus.
+That of course is a central theme throughout Matthew's gospel - that the Jews were presented with all the necessary evidence of Jesus being the Messiah but nevertheless still rejected him.
+Later in both his account, and in Luke's gospel as well, Capernaum is severely condemned, along with Chorazin and Bethsaida, for the lack of response in those locations to the mighty acts and deeds done there by Jesus.